Nicholas Soraich

-Bishop Nicholas (Nikolai secular name Nicholas Soraich or Nikola Sorajić, Николај Сорајић) is a former Bishop of Sitka and Alaska serving from 2002 to 2008.
+Bishop Nicholas (Nikolai, Епископ Николай, secular name Nicholas Soraich or Nikola Sorajić, Никола Сорајић) is a retired bishop of the Russian Orthodox Church Outside of Russia, former Bishop of Sitka and Alaska (2001 to 2008) within Orthodox Church in America.

 Early life and education

 Nicholas was born on 9 April 1949 into a Serbian Orthodox family in Butte, Montana, and was baptized on 24 December 1949.
 After graduating high school in 1967, he enrolled at Christ the Saviour Seminary in Johnstown, Pennsylvania.
 He was tonsured a monk on 8 August 1970 and ordained into the diaconate the next day.
 He was ordained into the priesthood on 4 June 1972.
 His first assignment was to organize a parish in Billings, Montana in the same year.
 During this time, he also served as a juvenile police officer from 1972 to 1976 and as an associate principal at Billings Central Catholic High School (1976–1978).

 From 1978 to 1979, he pursued a graduate degree in Theology and also Rehabilitation Counselling at the Theological Faculty of the Serbian Orthodox Church in Belgrade, Yugoslavia.
 Upon returning to the United States, he was assigned to establish a new parish in Las Vegas, Nevada to organize a new parish.
 In 1988, he received a canonical release from the Serbian Orthodox Church and was received into the Orthodox Church in America.
 The following year, he served as the chairman of the Diocese of the West’s Mission Board, succeeding Bishop Alexander (Golitzin).
-In August 1994 he was appointed Chancellor of the Diocese of the West until his consecration as bishop the following year.
+In August 1994 he was appointed Chancellor of the Diocese of the West until his consecration as bishop.
 On May 13, 1995, he was elevated to the rank of Archimandrite.